Course duration: 12 months full time (Oct-Sep)

 Assignment & Professional Studies

-Elective modules (upto three to be chosen)
+Optional modules (up to three to be chosen)

 Topics in Communications Management